Jean-Raymond Boulle: Omnicane

-Together with the Government of Mauritius, Boulle is one of the three controlling shareholders of Omnicane, a publicly listed company on the Stock Exchange of Mauritius.
+Together with the National Pension Fund and the Sugar investment Trust of Mauritius, Boulle is one of the major shareholders of Omnicane, a publicly listed company on the Stock Exchange of Mauritius.
 Omnicane owns sugarcane plantations in Mauritius and produces refined sugar.
 Omnicane also generates around 30% of the island's electricity for the Grid and 40% of the country's renewable bagasse-based energy.

 Raphael Fishing Company

 Boulle is the majority shareholder in the Raphael Fishing Company a 95-year-old company which made legal history in 2008 when it was adjudged a Permanent Grant by the United Kingdom Privy Council on the Thirteen Islands of St Brandon (Cargados Carajos).
 The Permanent Grant was confirmed by the UK Privy Council in 2008, based on an earlier Permanent Lease (999-year lease) dating back to 1901.

 Other work

-In November 2012, entertainment industry media outlet Variety reported that The Jean Boulle Group own the adaption rights for the 1969 counterculture classic film Easy Rider originally released by Columbia Pictures and were part of a consortium including Maurice Fadida’s Kodiak Pictures, Defiant Studios’ Eric B. Fleischman.
+In November 2012, entertainment industry media outlet Variety reported that The Jean Boulle Group own the adaptation rights for the 1969 counterculture classic film Easy Rider originally released by Columbia Pictures and were part of a consortium including Maurice Fadida's Kodiak Pictures, Defiant Studios' Eric B. Fleischman.

-Boulle is on the Board of the US based Corporate Council on Africa.
+Boulle is Vice Chairman of the Board of directors of the US based Corporate Council on Africa.
 Corporate Council on Africa is the 'leading U.S. business association focused solely on connecting business interests between the United States and Africa.
 CCA uniquely represents a broad cross-section of member companies from small and medium-sized businesses to multinationals as well as U.S. and African firms.'

 In 1999 and 2000, Boulle was a 'prime mover in the creation of America's primary governing law on trade with Africa: The African Growth and Opportunity Act (AGOA)'.
 The African Growth and Opportunity Act (AGOA) provides duty-free treatment to goods of designated sub-Saharan African countries (SSAs) and includes Mauritius.
 The African Growth and Opportunity Act program promotes economic growth through good governance and free markets.
 It covers non-textile as well as textile goods and was most recently re-authorized to September 30, 2025.

 In 2002, Boulle sponsored and promoted Mauritius as a venue and helped to organise and contributed to the Second US-SSA AGOA Forum on 13 January 2003.